 However, as someone long past the eighth grade, I found it all too familiar, too.
 Remove the social media and my generate dealt with all the same issues depicted in Eighth Grade, as I’m sure the generation before mine did, too.
 That’s because ultimately the teenage experience isn’t really all that different.
 Faster, more intense at times, perhaps.
 But still the same.
 The same doubts and fears and awkwardness and fumbling.

 I suppose I would argue that Eighth Grade maybe isn’t for everyone, but there’s definitely nothing here that parents should fear.
 In fact, I’d argue that they should embrace its themes and issues.
-Watch the film and talk about with your kids.
+Watch the film and talk about it with your kids.
 Make it a teachable experience.